 In 2015 a new NGO law came into force that enacted more stringent registration and reporting demands, described as a 'thinly veiled attempt to curtail [NGOs'] freedom'.
 Prime Minister Hun Sen's comment at the time that any NGO breaching the new regulations would be 'handcuffed' was far from reassuring for already beleaguered civil society groups.

 Among them are rights activists who have been fighting to hold onto land claimed by developers who risk local livelihoods and the environment.
 In 2012, 13 women were sentenced to prison terms for demonstrations against developments on the outskirts of Phnom Penh.
 Tep Vanny is one.
 She is serving a two and a half year sentence for organising protests for the release of her fellow rights activist, Yorm Bopha, in 2013.
-Arrested on several occasions between 2012 and her latest incarceration in 2017, she had also been briefly imprisoned for her support for five members of the Cambodian Human Rights and Development Association (ADHOC) arrested in April 2016 and held without trial until their release on bail in June 2017.
+Arrested on several occasions between 2012 and her latest incarceration in 2017, (her conviction was upheld in February 2018), she had also been briefly imprisoned for her support for five members of the Cambodian Human Rights and Development Association (ADHOC) arrested in April 2016 and held without trial until their release on bail in June 2017.
 Accused of bribery, their 'crime' was to provide advice to a woman linked to an investigation into allegations that a member of the opposition CNRP had been having an illicit affair, a claim widely seen as an attempt to undermine the party.
 In November 2016, the United Nations Working Group on Arbitrary Detentions ruled that the five were imprisoned arbitrarily and that they were detained for giving 'legitimate advice'.

 The ADHOC arrests sparked demonstrations in May 2016 dubbed the 'Black Monday' campaign.
 This saw a series of protests and events to support the prisoners, which were met with heavy handed policing and scores of arrests.
 One of those arrested was Tep Vanny, who was held for six days in August 2016 for her part, and continues to be held in detention for her participation in another protest years prior.
 The Black Monday protests continue.